batistagroup/qflux/docs/index.md

     - [GQME for Spin-Boson model](spin_boson_GQME.md)
     - [Quantum Algorithms of GQME](quantum_GQME_dilation.md)

+## Questions, Issues, and Feature Requests

+This package and its accompanying documentation are part of an actively maintained research software project.
+If you encounter unexpected behavior, identify a reproducible bug, or have questions not addressed in the documentation, please open a new issue using the [issue template](ISSUE_TEMPLATE.md).
+We also welcome suggestions for new features or improvements that could enhance the functionality, usability, or scientific scope of the codebase.

 ## Development Setup

-If you're interested in contributing to `qflux`, you should consult of course checkout the source code and our [Contribution Guide](CONTRIBUTING.md).
+If you're interested in contributing to `qflux`, you should checkout the source code and our [Contribution Guide](CONTRIBUTING.md).
+If you are unsure where to start, consider browsing the list of open issues or proposed enhancements to identify areas where your expertise could be most impactful.

 ### Development Installation